Zilong-Li/BaseVarC/README.md

 ## License

 BaseVarC and the code in this repo is available under a GPL3 license.
-For more information please see the [LISENCE](LISENCE)
+For more information please see the [LICENSE](LICENSE)

 ## Citation